giantswarm/observability-operator/tests/manual_e2e/README.md

 Before proceeding to any kind of test, you'll first have to deploy your custom branch app's version into a testing installation.
 Don't forget to suspend flux reconciliation for this app during the whole testing process.
 See [here](https://intranet.giantswarm.io/docs/dev-and-releng/flux/suspending-flux/#how-to-be-more-granular--subtle-with-suspending-resources-and-why-be-careful-with-this) for details on how to evict an app from flux's reconciliation.

 Then, run the `basic_test.sh` file which will check that everything is working as expected.
-Note that you have to specify the installation's name on which you want to execute the checks, so if you deployed your app on `grizzly` for example, run the following command (assuming you're in a terminal at the repo's root) : `tests/manual_e2e/basic_test.sh grizzly`
+Note that you have to specify the installation's name on which you want to execute the checks, so if you deployed your app on `grizzly` for example, run the following command from repo's root : `tests/manual_e2e/basic_test.sh grizzly`

 Once that's done, there are additional things you should do :